 Multiple Choice

-Which platforms or approaches do you use for experimentation?
+Which platforms or approaches do you currently use for experimentation?
 Select all that apply.

 In-house experimentation framework